jeremyloll/keralam-tracker/README.md

 3. Open a **Pull Request**.
 4. The automated CI/CD pipeline will validate your JSON structure.
 Once it passes green, a maintainer will review and merge it.

-> ⚠️ **Important Reminder:** All data points must trace back verbatim to the official UDF 2026 Manifesto PDF with exact page numbers.
+> ⚠️ **Important Reminder:** All data points must trace back verbatim to the official UDF 2026 Manifesto.
 No unsourced claims will be accepted.

 ---